Working with Survivors at Risk of Removal

 Enhanced Safety Planning for Immigrant Survivors of Domestic and Sexual Violence (February 24, 2017)

 Webinar presented by Grace Huang, Asian Pacific Institute on Gender-Based Violence; Rosie Hidalgo, Casa de Esperanza: National Latin@ Network; Leslye Orloff, National Immigrant Women’s Advocacy Project; Archi Pyati, Tahirih Justice Center; and Cecelia Friedman Levin, ASISTA.
-Click here for the Webinar Recording
+Click here to access the Webinar Recording

 Español: Planeamiento de Seguridad Reforzado para Inmigrantes Sobrevivientes de Violencia Doméstica y Sexual (Marzo 3, 2017)